 A flat-screen television is a must.
 And because boys will be boys, there’s a chance they may still want to have access to game consoles in case the kids enter his cave – so make sure to find some nice chests or boxes that hide away Wii or Xbox controllers.

 Pendants and counter stools create a standout space that’s both classic and contemporary.
 The Moroccan wool rug adds a bit of softness and an additional accent color.

 This 7,404 sq. ft. luxury home (top, Plan #161-1007) was featured in The Wall Street Journal.
 The basement (bottom) is perfect as a "step-up" man cave – or for family parties and hosting guests, with a large bar in the center of the floor plan along with a media area, billiards, as well as a home theater.

 Whether you enjoy drinking or not, there is a chance your guests will, so a well-stocked mini bar that houses a mini refrigerator will come in handy.
 Also, many men collect fine wine – so why not pair his man cave near the wine cellar with easy access?
 If this is the case, make sure the wine cellar space is built with the right temperature controls.
 Here's another blog post on building a wine bar or cellar.

-When it comes to textiles, you can always add a few elements for comfort, like throw pillows for Sunday afternoon naps, and nice area rugs.
+When it comes to textiles, you can always add a few elements for comforts, like throw pillows for Sunday afternoon naps and nice area rugs.
 The overall goal here is to create a cozy, attractive space for watching TV, playing games, relaxing, and simply enjoying your new home.